T

 +

 Whether you need a visa to visit Los Angeles depends on your country of citizenship.
-Citizens of Visa Waiver Program countries can enter the U.S. for tourism or business for up to 90 days without a visa, provided they obtain an approved travel authorization via ESTA.
+Citizens of many countries can enter the United States for tourism or business for up to 90 days without a visa through the Visa Waiver Program (VWP), provided they obtain an approved travel authorization via the Electronic System for Travel Authorization (ESTA) prior to travel.
 Citizens of other countries will need to apply for a visa at a U.S. embassy or consulate.